goabstract/abstract-sdk/docs/reference.md

 ![CLI][cli-icon] ![API][api-icon]

-A collection is a set of layers at the same or different commits on a branch, they can be created in the desktop or web app and are used to group work together to communicate a flow, ask for review, or other usecases.
+A collection is a set of layers at the same or different commits on a branch, they can be created in the desktop or web app and are used to group work together to communicate a flow, ask for review, or other use cases.

 ### The collection object